 - Negotiate the lien with the insurance company if you receive a third-party claim settlement.

-If you suffered injuries in a workplace accident, you may be struggling to provide for your family and unsure what steps to take to support yourself financially.
-The attorneys at the Law Firm of Anidjar & Levine are here to help.
+If you suffered injuries in a workplace accident, you may find yourself struggling to provide for your family and unsure what steps to take to support yourself financially.
+However, the attorneys at the Law Offices of Anidjar & Levine are here to help.
 Our team will make sure you recover the benefits you deserve from your insurer.
-If a third party’s negligence caused your accident and injury, we can file a claim to supplement your Workers’ Compensation benefits.
+In addition, if a third party’s negligence caused your accident and injury, we can file a claim to supplement your workers’ compensation benefits.